-Now when the kids are back in school, vacations have ended for the most of us and we are getting back to our daily routine, it’s time to start preparing your home for fall and winter.
+Now that the kids are back in school, vacations have ended for most of us and we are getting back to our daily routine, it’s time to start preparing your home for fall and winter.

 We are going to take a look at some of the important tasks you should make sure are completed, in preparation for the colder months.
 If you take some time to do these jobs it can end up saving you both time and money in the long term.